twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst

 This is what every Buddhists should follow.

-Sabbe satta sukhi hontu!
+Sabbe sattā sukhitā hontu!

 ------

-revised on 2022-08-05
+revised on 2022-12-28

 ------